akanyaani/akanyaani/README.md

 ### 👋 Welcome to My GitHub Profile!

 I'm Abhay Kumar, Principal Research Scientist at Yellow.ai, with a deep passion for training neural networks, particularly language models and large language models (LLMs).
-With over 8 years of experience in Data Science and NLP, I also co-authored the open-source Komodo LLM.
+With over 8 years of experience in Data Science and NLP.

 ### 🌟 Highlights